A Waterfall in the Middle of Town

 Spring

 Highest water flow from snowmelt.
-The falls are at their most powerful in April and May.
+The falls are at their most powerful in April and May when the dam releases more water.

 Summer